WillieCubed/nail/README.md

-# Neurosym: A Library for Creating Neurosymbolic Intelligence
+# NAIL: Neurosymbolic AI Library

 _This is a gigantic WIP._